Past Events :

 Hanoi – Vietnam

-The 2014 annual meeting of the International E-Waste Management Network (IEMN) convened from July 14-17 in Hanoi, Vietnam, and cohosted by the Vietnam Environmental Administration (VEA).
+The 2014 IEMN Annual Meeting convened from July 14 to 17 in Hanoi, Vietnam, and was cohosted by the Vietnam Environmental Administration (VEA).
 The primary feature of this year’s IEMN meeting was training on Environmentally Sound Management (ESM) of E-Waste adapted from materials developed by the North American Commission for Environmental Cooperation (CEC).
 At the end of the meeting, participants confirmed their commitment to continuing the network and sharing updates through quarterly teleconferences and annual meetings.

 San Francisco – California